A comparison between reduced lignin and reference alfalfa varieties

 This study was designed to evaluate the yield and forage nutritive value of reduced lignin and reference alfalfa varieties when subject to diverse cutting treatments during the first production year.
 Alfalfa was planted at Becker, Rosemount, and St. Paul, MN in April 2015 and research was conducted during the 2016 growing season.
 Alfalfa varieties included the reference alfalfa varieties ‘54R02’, ‘DKA43-22RR’, and ‘WL355.RR’, as well as the reduced lignin variety ‘54HVX41’.
 Treatments included four cutting treatments with varying harvest frequencies ranging from 30- to 45-days.
 Forage yield, forage nutritive value, and plant maturity were measured.

 Figure 1.
-Cumulative forage yield by alfalfa variety for alfalfa grown in Becker, Rosemount, and St. Paul, MN during the first production year (2016).
+Cumulative forage yield (tons per acre) by variety for alfalfa grown in Becker, Rosemount, and St. Paul, MN during the first production year (2016).

-Results are presented for the first production year (2016).
-Cumulative forage yields ranged from 6.6 to 9.8 T/A (Figure 1).
-Yields were similar among alfalfa varieties at Rosemount and St. Paul but at Becker yields for reduced lignin alfalfa (54HVX41) were less compared to reference varieties.
-As anticipated, yields were greater with a 40-day cutting schedule compared to a 30-day cutting schedule (averaging 8.3 T/A and 7.5 T/A across locations, respectively).
+Cumulative forage yields for the first production year (2016) ranged from 6.6 to 9.8 tons per acre (T/A) (Figure 1).
+Yields were similar among alfalfa varieties at Rosemount and St. Paul.
+At Becker, yields for reduced lignin alfalfa (54HVX41) were less compared to reference varieties.
+As anticipated, yields were greater with a 40-day cutting schedule compared to a 30-day cutting schedule (average of 8.3 and 7.5 T/A across locations, respectively).

 |Forage quality measures||Reduced lignin varieties||Reference varieties|